Q: What is infusion therapy?

 Q: How do I get additional supplies?

-Q: Who do I contact if something goes wrong with my equipment?
+Q: Who do I contact if something goes wrong?

 A: For any life-threatening emergency, call 911.
+Other than that, Infusion Solutions is available to you 24/7 to answer any questions about your therapy, your access line, and your infusion pump (if needed).
 Contact your nurse or pharmacist at (360)933-4892 if there is a problem with your equipment, or if you have questions about how to administer your therapy.
 There may be some instances where you should call your physician, and we will help guide you in these situations.

 Q: What number do I call after business hours?